CaNS-World/CaNS/docs/INFO_COMPILING.md

  * `PENCIL_AXIS`              : sets the default pencil direction, one of [1,2,3] for [X,Y,Z]-aligned pencils; X-aligned is the default and should be optimal for all cases except for Z implicit diffusion, where using Z-pencils is recommended
  * `SINGLE_PRECISION`         : calculation will be carried out in single precision (the default precision is double)
  * `GPU`                      : enable GPU accelerated runs (requires the `FCOMP=NVIDIA`)
- * `USE_NVTX`                 : enable [NVTX](https://docs.nvidia.com/nsight-visual-studio-edition/nvtx) markers to tag certain code regions and assist with profiling

 Typing `make libs` will build the 2DECOMP&FFT/cuDecomp libraries; then typing `make` will compile the code and copy the executable `cans` to a `run/` folder; `make run` will also copy the default input files `*.in` under `src/` to the same `run/` folder.